pfps/yoga-laptop/README.md

 1/ yoga_laptop/ideapad-laptop.c

+   NOT NEEDED in Fedora 20 or Fedora 19
+   Probably not needed in 3.16 kernels

    A patch to the ideapad-laptop kernel module to make Wifi work on the Yoga 2 Pro.
 The ideapad-laptop moodule also handles several ACPI-related keys on the Yoga keyboard.
 A similar patch will be in 3.16, but one that